Mazamazine/pathological/ReadMe.txt

+# IN PROGRESS
+- Python 3+ version (and no longer compatible with Python 2)

 # CHANGES
 - Adds ability to play different levelsets to original game
 - Adds a level editor to original game